Updated March 2022

 Benefits to Truck Driving

 There are many benefits to entering a truck driving career.
-According to the American Trucking Association, the average salary for truck drivers is $58,000 in 2019.
+Studies from 2021 showed the average salary for truck drivers was up to $60,000+.
 Most companies offer medical and retirement benefits.
 Many companies haul dedicated freight from the warehouse to store; allowing for more home time, in most cases every day.
 NTTS offers full-time and part-time CDL training program options to fit obtaining a CDL into your life.

 Companies Seeking Women Truck Drivers

 Women in Trucking‘s official magazine, Redefining the Road, presented the “Top 50 Companies for Women to Work for in Transportation.”
 The companies made the list based on traits with women in mind.
 The characteristics evaluated are gender diversity, compensation, flexibility in hours and requirements, and development and advancement opportunities.
-A few companies on the list include DOT Foods, Werner Enterprises, and U.S. Xpress.
+A few companies on the 2021 list include DOT Foods, Werner Enterprises, Schneider, and U.S. Xpress.
 For a complete list, check out the article Top 50 Companies for Women to Work for in Transportation.

-According to the Bureau of Labor Statistics, only 6.7% of professional drivers are women.
+According to the Bureau of Labor Statistics, only 9.1% of professional drivers are women but have seen growth over the past few years.
 While the industry is facing a driver shortage, more women are expected to fill the need to transport goods.
 With this door opening to women drivers, the industry is moving toward gender neutrality.